cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 Alternatively, you can issue a POST request to the [`/conversations/{conversationId}/activities/`]() resource.

-Note: at this point, bots in Microsoft Teams cannot initiate 1:1 / direct or 1:many / group conversations.
+Note: at this point, bots in Microsoft Teams cannot initiate 1:many / group conversations.

 ### Example (C#)
 ```csharp